-Meril was born in Waco, Texas in 1955.
+Maril was born in Waco, Texas.
 He was in the US army from 1974 to 1977.
 He moved to Austin in 1988.
 Meril worked for several organizations in Austin, including the Salvation Army.
 He began working at St. David’s in 2012.
-He was homeless but now he has his own place.
+He was homeless, but now he has his own place.
 Meril loves playing ping pong.

-Amanda received her MFA in Acting from Brooklyn College, AB in Theatre from Davidson College, and completed coursework for an MA in Theatre Arts from San Diego State University.
-Amanda and her husband Mark (Director of Music for Bethell) live in South Austin with their three rescue doggies, Louie, Nate, and Luna.
+Amanda holds an MFA in Acting from Brooklyn College, AB in Theatre from Davidson College, and completed coursework for an MA in Theatre Arts from San Diego State University.
+Amanda and her husband Mark (Director of Music for Bethell Hall) live in South Austin with a menagerie of rescue dogs.
+They joyfully welcomed daughter Abby in 2017.

 Mark Wischkaemper was already involved in music in the Episcopal church when he graduated from Meadows School of the Arts at Southern Methodist University with a degree in Music Theory.
 He was the baritone section leader at St. Michael’s All Angels, then upon graduation moved back to his native Southern California, where he spent several years leading a choir at a small Lutheran Church on the giant Santa Monica Boulevard.
 He moved home to San Diego looking for better traffic, and found it, along with a section leader position at St. James-by-the-Sea, where he served, sang, and worshipped for six years.
 He also fell in love with and married their Children’s Director, Amanda!
 Mark loves all music, and is called to look at worship in new and invigorating ways, deepening and broadening our spiritual experiences in church.